-The School Board, in its discretion, may authorize educational services to be provided to an expelled student in an alternative setting on a case by case basis.
+The School Board, in its discretion, may authorize the Superintendent to provide educational services to be provided to an expelled student in an alternative setting on a case by case basis.

 Behavior Intervention Plans

 The student's school will develop an intervention plan for any student who has been suspended more than ten (10) cumulative school days in any school year.
 The intervention plan will be designed to proactively address the student's problematic behaviors.